sgraden/vpc/vpc-user-permissions.md

 # Granting Permissions Needed for IBM Cloud VPC Users

-Certain permissions must be granted so that an IBM Cloud VPC user can provision and manage resources such as servers and keys.
+Certain permissions must be granted so that an {{site.data.keyword.cloud}} VPC user can provision and manage resources such as servers and keys.
 The master of the account can add additional users to the IBM Cloud account and grant the required permissions.

 1. Log in to the [IBM Cloud Portal ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/){: new_window} and make sure you are in the context of the correct account.
 To verify the correct account, click on the **Profile** icon on the top right corner and check the **Account** field.
 Click on the **Account** field to change to the correct account, if needed.
 2. Navigate to **Manage > Account > Users**.